Big Trap Training: Heavy Shrugs WITHOUT the Back Strain

 - How to Do Rows for a Bigger Stronger Back

 This entry was posted on Thursday, May 30th, 2013 at 1:43 pm and is filed under how to build muscle, muscle-building-workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson